/user/kayd @ devops :~$ cat bash-error-handling-bulletproof-scripts.md

 trap cleanup EXIT

-After implementing these techniques in our deployment pipelines, our silent failure rate dropped by 94%.
-As “Shell Scripting” guides recommend, these patterns should be part of every script you write, not added as an afterthought.
+Applying these techniques in deployment pipelines sharply reduces the rate of silent failures.
+These patterns should be part of every script you write, not added as an afterthought.

 Creating Bulletproof Bash Functions for Error Recovery

-Here’s my template for creating bulletproof Bash functions:
+Here’s a template for creating bulletproof Bash functions:

 function backup_database {